-The Registrant Resources (Member Resources) section under your BCIA profile provides you with webinars and materials not available to the general public.
+The Registrant Resources section under your BCIA account provides you with webinars and materials not available to the general public.
 This is the section where you will find the Professional Negligence and Regulatory Offenses webinar, courses for the Articling Program that includes the BCIA Ethics for Professionals.